Resident Involvement

 Neighbourhood Champions

-They work alongside us to help make their neighbourhoods cleaner, greener and friendlier.
+You can work with us to make your neighbourhood cleaner, greener and more friendly.

 Who can be a Neighbourhood Champion?

-• be willing to work in partnership with our Housing Estates team
+• willing to work in partnership with our Housing Estates team

 What does a Neighbourhood Champion do?

-By being a Neighbourhood Champion, you can tell us what matters most to you and your community.
+Neighbourhood Champions tell us what matters most to you and your community.

-• report issues like graffiti, fly-tipping and ASB
+• report issues such as graffiti, fly-tipping and Anti Social Behaviour

 • check communal areas